-Manuscript received November 4, 2015; accepted February 26, 2016.
-Date of publication March 3, 2016; date of current version June 17, 2016.
-This work was supported in part by the TELUS, Canada, and in part by the Ministry of Higher Education and Scientific Research (MOHESR), Libya, through the Libyan-North American Scholarship Program.
-The associate editor coordinating the review of this paper and approving it for publication was T. Q. S. Quek.
+This work is funded in part by TELUS, Canada, and in part by the Ministry of Higher Education and Scientific Research (MOHESR), Libya, through the Libyan-North American Scholarship Program.

-The authors are with the Department of Systems and Computer Engineering, Carleton University, Ottawa, ON K1S 5B6, Canada (e-mail: faraj.lagum@sce.carleton.ca; sz@sce.carleton.ca; halim@sce.carleton.ca).
+The authors are with the Department of Systems and Computer Engineering, Carleton University, Ottawa, Ontario, Canada.
+Email: {faraj.lagum, sz, halim}@sce.carleton.ca